 Notes

 • Traditionally, Red Velvet Cake was colored with beetroot.
 Today, we achieve the vibrant red hue with food coloring.
 Opt for gel food coloring for the richest color.
-You will notice other recipes call for substantially more food coloring than this one in some cases more than twice as much.
+You will notice other recipes call for substantially more food coloring than this one, in some cases, more than twice as much.
 We used Sugarflair’s red extra gel coloring.
-It is very concentrated so you can use less.
+It’s very concentrated, so you can use less.
 Food gels will vary in strength and vibrancy.
 We recommend starting with a small amount and building up the color from there.
-If you use too much it can really spoil the flavor of the cake and a little goes a long way.
+If you use too much, it can really spoil the cake’s flavor; a little goes a long way.

-• On removing the bundt from the oven we have found the optimum time for it to sit in the pan is 10 minutes, that is why the recipe tells you to set a timer.
-If you leave the bundt to completely cool in the pan it is likely to get stuck and you’ll lose the beautiful pattern.
+• When removing the bundt from the oven, we have found that the optimal time for it to sit in the pan is 10 minutes, which is why the recipe tells you to set a timer.
+If you leave the bundt to cool completely in the pan, it is likely to stick, and you’ll lose the beautiful pattern.

 • For the glaze, cream cheese is the star ingredient.
 Use room-temperature full-fat block cream cheese to avoid a lumpy texture.

-• Adjust the glaze consistency if needed; it should be pourable but not too thick nor too thin.
+• Adjust the glaze consistency if needed; it should be pourable, neither too thick nor too thin.
 Add powdered sugar by the tablespoon for a thicker frosting, or a tablespoon of milk or cream for a thinner one.
 The added salt really helps cut through the sweetness.

 Nutrition